Aditya-Nikhade/finalyearproject/README.md

-# Project Name
+# TradeX Application

 ## Description
-[Add your project description here]
+This repo contains the code to run the Hyperledger Fabric Project locally.

 ## Prerequisites
 ### System Requirements